ankeesler/anwork/doc/ARCH.md

 - Junit suite definitions should begin with *All* and end in *Tests*.
 Each test package should have a suite that begins with the name of the last segment of the package name.
 For example, in the package com.marshmallow.anwork.foo.test, there should be a Junit suite class named AllFooTests.
+- The AllTests class should be kept up to date to run all tests for the ANWORK project.